At the Codfish Ball: Plot

-The next day, Megan approaches Don with an idea for the Heinz campaign: a mother serving her child beans in various historical contexts, from caveman times through to the future.
-They discuss different tag lines, and an excited Don tells Stan Rizzo (Jay R. Ferguson) and Michael Ginsberg (Ben Feldman) about the idea.
+The next day, Megan approaches Don with an idea for the Heinz campaign: a mother serving her child beans in various historical contexts.
+An excited Don tells Stan Rizzo (Jay R. Ferguson) and Michael Ginsberg (Ben Feldman) about the idea; they complain about the last-minute change but begrudgingly admit that it's better than their ideas.
+At a dinner with Heinz, Megan learns from the wife of Heinz client Raymond Geiger (John Sloman) that Heinz is planning to fire SCDP.
+She prompts Don to pitch her idea at the table and take credit.
+Raymond is impressed and approves of the campaign.

 Abe Drexler (Charlie Hofheimer) calls Peggy (Elisabeth Moss) and insists on meeting her for dinner.
-Stan and Ginsberg complain about the last-minute Heinz change but Stan admits it's better than anything they'd come up with before.

-Peggy tells Joan (Christina Hendricks) she thinks Abe is going to break up with her over dinner, but Joan tells her that perhaps he is going to propose to her, telling her that if he breaks up with her she already knows her response, but if he is going to propose, that she needs to have her answer prepared, especially if it is no. Peggy, in a new dress, arrives for dinner with Abe, who doesn't ask if she will marry him but rather if she would like to move in together.
-She hesitates but says "I do".
+Peggy tells Joan (Christina Hendricks) she thinks Abe is going to break up with her, but Joan tells her that perhaps he is going to propose to her, and she should prepare to say yes or no. Peggy, in a new dress, arrives for dinner with Abe, who doesn't ask if she will marry him but rather if she would like to move in together.
+She hesitates but says yes.
+The next morning, Peggy tells Joan that she and Abe are moving in together, and Joan suggests marriage may be overrated, noting that Greg had decided his commitment to the U.S. Army is more important than his commitment to her.